 Becky Beyer: Instructor for Organic Farming and Homesteading and Historian of Appalachian Folk Culture

 Becky started her crazy love affair with all things homesteading while growing up on a farm in central New Jersey.
 After getting her B.S. in Plant and Soil Science from the University of Vermont, she moved to Asheville, NC, to explore all the amazing work being done in this beautiful bioregion.
-She teaches spoon carvin and all aspects of organic farming, and she is a practitioner of natural horsemanship, a burgeoning illustrator and a musician.
+She teaches spoon carving and all aspects of organic farming, and she is a practitioner of natural horsemanship, a burgeoning illustrator, and a musician.
 Want to know a crazy historical fact about a plant?
 Ask Becky; she just might know.
 You can get Becky’s take on folk magic, rewilding and local plantlore by visiting her Blood and Spicebush blog.

 Cailen Campbell: Instructor for Essentials of Homesteading & Permaculture, Permaculture for Land Owners, and Animal Husbandry